bharathkreddy/brks_agents/README.md

    - With hugging face transformers library - weights directly used by frameworks like pytorch etc.
    - Ollama to run locally.

+NOTE: To replicate this work -

+1. git clone the repo
+2. run `uv sync` (if you dont use UV - perhaps you should check it out.)
+3. Now you would have same env, vars, python version and libraries as i have.

 ### [Single agent experiments](text_summarization_beautifulSoup.ipynb)

 1. Explores usage of a few tools to scrape websites beyond just `requests` library